SummaryRead the full fact sheet

 It is important to be honest and open with your doctor about how you have felt since starting medication.
 You might feel shy or embarrassed to tell them personal things to do with your emotions and your body, but they have been trained to deal with sensitive issues.
-See the page ‘Talking to your doctor about sensitive issues’ for advice on how to be open and honest with your doctor.
+See the page ‘’ for advice on how to be open and honest with your doctor.

 Side effects and long‑term impacts of mental health medications

 Most mental health or psychiatric medications have side effects.
 The most common ones are: